Some definitions related to IPE and IPC:

 Source: World Health Organization (2010): Framework for Action on Interprofessional Education & collaborative Practice

-- Works to improve the Quality of Care
+- Work to improve the Quality of Care

-- Focuses on the needs of service users and caregivers
+- Focus on the needs of service users and caregivers

-IPE puts the interests of service users and caregivers at the centre of learning and practice.
+IPE and IPC put the interests of service users and caregivers at the centre of learning and practice.

-- Enhances practice within professions Each profession gains a deeper understanding of its own practice and how it can complement and reinforce that of others.
-This is endorsed where the IPE carries credit towards professional awards and counts towards career progression.
+- Enhance practice within professions.
+Each profession gains a deeper understanding of its own practice and how it can complement and reinforce that of others.